transcom/mymove/docs/adr/0009-form-creation-from-swagger.md

 ### react-jsonschema-form

-* `+` nice addition of separate schema for ui specific concerns
+* `+` nice addition of separate schema for UI specific concerns
 * `+` under active development
-* `-` use of bootstrap did not play well with uswds in exploration
+* `-` use of bootstrap did not play well with USWDS in exploration